In date of 04/18/2018

-James M. Buchanan, Public Choice, and the Political Economy of Desegregation (with Phil Magness and Art Carden, reject and resubmit to Southern Economic Journal – 1st version known as Situating Southern Influences in James M. Buchanan and Modern Public Choice Economics, new version submitted on November 29th 2017)
+James M. Buchanan, Public Choice, and the Political Economy of Desegregation (with Phil Magness and Art Carden, revise and resubmit at the Southern Economic Journal).

-Supply Management and Household Poverty in Canada (revise and resubmit to International Review of Economics with Alexandre Moreau and Pierre Desrochers, new version submitted February 2nd 2018).
+Supply Management and Household Poverty in Canada (revise and resubmit to International Review of Economics with Alexandre Moreau and Pierre Desrochers, second round of revisions submitted on April 7th 2018).

 The Lightship in Economics? (submitted to Journal of Legal Studies with Rosolino Candela).